nickredding/cordova-plugin-apple-watch-link/README.md

 #### Nonconforming dictionary message handling

 It is possible to use the ```WCSession``` interface directly for sending messages to the counterpart.
-This will bypass the watchLink framework and these messages will be detected as nonconforming and delivered to the default message handlers (if configured).
+This will bypass the watchLink framework and these messages will be detected as nonconforming and delivered to the default message handler (if configured).

 Note that if you access the ```WCSession``` interface directly your code is responsible for error handling and ensuring that he counterpart app is reachable before sending messages.